myferr/mc-server/README.md

 | `1.17`     | ✅          |

 > [!TIP]
-> When creating your Docker Compose or starting the server, replace `1.21.6` with any [supported version](https://github.com/myferr/mc-server#supported-versions) you'd like.
+> When creating your Docker Compose or starting the server, use a support version as the `image` tag.
+Like `myferr/mc-server:1.21.6`, `myferr/mc-server:1.20.6`, `myferr/mc-server:1.19.4`, etc.

 ## Quick Start